How To Make Boxed Brownies Even Better

 How did it happen this time?
 Did your child mention, on his way out the door, that it's your turn to bring goodies to the class party this afternoon?
 Or it is late at night and you suddenly remembered the office potluck is tomorrow?
 You may not have time to make cupcakes or a layer cake from scratch, but you can still whip up a delicious plate of almost-homemade chocolate brownies.
 Growing up, our moms relied on boxed mix cakes for a reason – they are budget-friendly, quick and easy to make and, if you choose a good brand, mighty tasty.
 So, don't panic.
-Grab that boxed brownie mix (that you bought for such an occasion as this) and read on for a few suggestions on how to make a boxed brownie even better.
-With the addition of just one ingredient (and there are many to choose from) you can take a brownie mix from good to oh-so great that no one will ever suspect those chocolatey treats came from a box.
+Grab that boxed brownie mix (that you bought for such an occasion as this) and read on for a few suggestions on how to make a boxed brownie mix taste homemade.
+With the addition of just one ingredient (and there are many to choose from) you can take a brownie mix from good to oh-so great.
+Nobody will ever suspect those chocolatey treats came from a box.
 Shhh…we won't tell!

 Enhance the ooey-gooey texture of your brownies by adding bite-sized chopped pieces of your favorite candy bar.
-Chocolate-peppermint patties, peanut-butter and chocolate cups, coconut and chocolate bars, your choices are endless and, not only will you add texture, but you will change the flavor profile of a basic chocolate brownie to one that is decidedly homemade.
+Chocolate-peppermint patties, peanut-butter and chocolate cups, coconut and chocolate bars...your choices are endless and, not only will you add texture, but you will change the flavor profile of a basic chocolate brownie to one that is decidedly homemade.

 Stir a cup or two of mini marshmallows into the brownie mixture and let them melt into the brownies as they bake.
 Or sprinkle marshmallows across the top of the brownies a few minutes before they are done and allow them to melt and brown during the last few minutes of bake time.
 Drizzle the finished product with chocolate sauce, sprinkle with chopped pecans, and you have Mississippi Mud Brownies!